-Central KYC Registry in India
+Central KYC Registry - An Overview

-Central KYC often referred as CKYC is basically, a centralized repository for maintaining the record of customer’s KYC records.
+Central KYC registry often referred as CKYC is basically, a centralized repository for maintaining the record of customer’s KYC records.
 It employs uniform KYC norms and inter-usability of the KYC records among various concerned sectors.
 CKYC is introduced with an objective to reduce the hassle of providing customer’s KYC Documents again and again and getting them verified each and every time a customer builds relationship with a financial entity.
 The CERSAI (The Central Registry of Securitization and Asset Reconstruction and Security Interest) manages the Central KYC norms.

 In India, Central KYC is rapidly getting adopted and a person who requires central KYC can approach financial institutions regulated by respective Authorities i.e. RBI, SEBI, IRDA or PFRDA to get the same done.
 Further KYC can also be done with a bank, the Insurance Company, Mutual Fund Company and a stockbroker.

 What are the Salient Features of Central KYC Registry?

 The salient features of the CKYC or Central KYC Registry is as follows:

 The Government of India brought out this requirement in the Central KYC registry to ensure uniformity when it comes to accessing of records and other forms of financial information related to the customer.
 Through the Central KYC registry, there is a single KYC process carried out for customers.